Ariella-Melnikov/Ariella-Melnikov/README.md

 ### 👩🏻‍💻 Featured Project

 🏆 **Doneday** - A powerful project management tool inspired by Monday.com.
 Doneday streamlines task organization and enhances team collaboration, making project management more intuitive and effective.
-Discover the full potential of Doneday [here](https://doneday-9fse.onrender.com/).
+Discover the full potential of Doneday[here](https://doneday-9fse.onrender.com/).

+📚 **Tik Talk** - A dynamic website for English courses, tailored to meet specific business needs.
+Built in collaboration with a designer, Tik Talk offers a seamless user experience with interactive quizzes, course management (signup and purchase), user profiles, blogs, and AI-powered tools for admin site management.
+The platform combines a robust Node.js backend with a responsive Vue.js front-end to deliver an intuitive learning environment.

+🚧 The project is still in progress, but feel free to explore the source code [here](https://github.com/Ariella-Melnikov/Tik_Talk_Il).

 ### ⚒ Skills & Tools